EvitaKnits/Cashflow-Companion/README.md

     Q -->N
     P -->I
 ```
+#### Report Menu Screenshot
 ![Report Menu](documentation/Report-Menu.png)

+#### Under/Over Report Screenshot
 ![Under Over](documentation/Under-Over.png)

+#### Last Three Expenses Report Screenshots
 ![Last Three](documentation/Last-Three.png)
 ![Three Three 2](documentation/Last-Three2.png)

+#### All Expenses Report Screenshot
 ![All Expenses](documentation/All-Expenses.png)

+---

 ### Future Features
 Planned enhancements/features for future implementation go here.

 - Changing the architecture to allow the budget name to be validated before asking the user for the amount they wish to allocate to it, when creating a new budget.
 - Reporting that shows the user trends in their spending over time, rather than just a monthly view.
 - Adding the ability to do more accurate leap year reporting.
-At the moment it'll be slightly off because February is always set to 28 days regardless of whether its a leap year.
+At the moment it'll be slightly off because February is always set to 28 days regardless of whether it is a leap year.
 - Adding graphs for all the reports.
 - Styling the front end part in Heroku, around the terminal window as an added bonus to make it more attractive.
 - Letting the user select the currency type rather than defaulting to GBP

 ## Testing

-I took a test-as-you-0go approach - testing after each change to ensure that my desired outcome was achieved.
+I took a test-as-you-go approach - testing after each change to ensure that my desired outcome was achieved.

 I also completed an end-to-end test covering these aspects, at milestones throughout the project: